UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

   }
   ```

+  The birth date is necessary to return e.g. senior fares where sensible.

   As a result you get a set of offers, with exact information about the trip
   covered for the given set of passengers.